QuantumPhysx2/Portfolio/README.md

   <li>Be able to create new posts in the Blogs page.
 Includes the ability to edit and delete if required.</li>
   <li>Will need an Admin only login page to perform step 2.</li>
 </ol>

+<h2>Thought process for each page</h2>
+<p><b>Home page</b> will be a simple page with static images and HTML stuff.
+Nothing too fancy.
+Maybe implement some overly complicated JavaScript animation here.</p>
+<p><b>Blog page</b> will definitely take the most time with implementing correctly and securely.
+Have to learn the Piranha .Net Core framework here.
+Then build my project from scratch.</p>
+<p><b>About page</b> will be identical to the Home page with regards to the frontend stuff.
+Nothing fancy here.</p>
+<p><b>Contact page</b> will be almost identical as the Home page, except it will provide the option to download my professional work thingy-ma-jiggies.</p>
+<p><b>Track me page</b> will be the second area which will take a lot of time for me.
+Will have to look for available APIs (if supported) to get my user profile activity event numbers.
+Otherwise, will have to use some Web Scraping method, process the data into a live graph, then display it to the page.
+Ultimate goal is to function as a dashboard except it will be accessible to any viewer.</p>

 <h2>Branches that will be used:</h2>
 <ul>